 “It helps students understand and remember the biology information they have learned in school, in a much more entertaining way,” said Yang, a faculty teacher at the High School Affiliated to Southwest University.

 Cells At Work!
-Season 3 possible now that the main manga series resumed in 2020?
+Season 3 unlikely since the main manga series ended in 2021?

 The story of the Cells At Work! anime is based on the Hataraku Saibou manga series by Akane Shimizu.
 She won the 27th Sirius New Age Award for best newcomer manga and the Cells At Work! manga is her debut work.

 The official English translation of the Cells At Work! manga is being published internationally by Kodansha Comics.
-Thankfully, the English release is completely caught up with the Japanese manga.
-Volume 6 was scheduled to come out in North America on April 16, 2019.
+Thankfully, the English release is completely caught up with the Japanese manga with the exception of Volume 6.

 For a time, a new volume came out once or twice a year, but then the main series stopped as the manga branched out into the many spin-offs.
 In September 2020, Monthly Shonen Sirius magazine announced that the main manga series would finally get a new chapter on October 26, 2020.